IvanInandan/Snake/README.md

 # Snake
- Clone of popular 2D game 'Snake' using basic Javascript and HTML
+ Clone of popular 2D game 'Snake' using basic Javascript and HTML.